-Candidates will be expected to give an informal speech on one of the following below.
+Informal SpeechNotesCandidates will be expected to give an informal speech on one of the following below.
 Candidates must share their talk in their own words.
-The examiner will engage the candidate in further conversation to gather more information.

-Candidates can choose one of the following:
+The examiner will engage the candidate in further conversation to gather more information.Time Limits Min: 3 minutes Max: 4 MinutesCandidates can choose one of the following:Candidates can choose one of the following:Candidates can choose one of the following: